-- portfolio financing across multiple TMKs is difficult (no cross-collateralisation); - some investors may find the requirement that 90% of distributable profit be distributed problematic (though, in practice, most TMKs would distribute all profits); - refinancing may require a transfer from the existing TMK to a new TMK to realise gains, which is time-consuming and costly; and - difficult to pay "all-cash" for assets and re-finance at a later date.
+- need for an ALP prior to commencing business (including entering into any contracts); - inability to borrow other than from a QII with respect to specified loan; - limited collateral securing bonds (bondholder disadvantage only); - portfolio financing across multiple TMKs is difficult (no cross-collateralisation); - some investors may find the requirement that 90% of distributable profit be distributed problematic (though, in practice, most TMKs would distribute all profits); - refinancing may require a transfer from the existing TMK to a new TMK to realise gains, which is time-consuming - difficult to pay 'all-cash' for assets and re-finance at a later date.

-2.3 GK-TK Structure
+GK-TK structure

-In addition to a TMK, the other structure commonly used by foreign investors to acquire real estate assets in Japan is the godo kaisha-tokumei kumiai ("GK-TK") structure.
+In addition to a TMK, the other structure commonly used by foreign investors to acquire real estate assets in Japan is the godo kaisha-tokumei kumiai ('GK-TK') structure.